202410.13

 0

-Navigating Probate Disputes: Understanding the Complexities and Resolving Conflicts
+Navigating Probate Disputes: How to Understand the Complexities and Resolving Conflicts

 Yes, probate is necessary unless prior to death the decedent established an estate plan that caused him or her to avoid owning property that must be administered through probate.
 Once an estate is opened or created in the county where the decedent last resided, probate disputes often arise during the administration of a deceased person’s…